 If your dog has noticeable swelling below his eye and he’s been pawing at his nose, you might think he’s been stung by a bee or other insect.
-While that’s possible, these also happen to be two common symptoms of an abscessed tooth.
+While that’s possible, these also happen to be two common symptoms of an abscessed tooth in dogs.

 Like humans, dogs can suffer from abscesses, which are painful pus formations in the tissues surrounding a tooth.

-What are the Symptoms of an Abscessed Tooth?
+What are the Symptoms of an Abscessed Tooth in Dogs?

 PetMD.com lists the following signs to watch for: